NVIDIA/GenerativeAIExamples/README.md

 ## Community
 We're posting these examples on GitHub to support the NVIDIA LLM community and facilitate feedback.
 We invite contributions!
 Open a GitHub issue or pull request!
-Check out the [community](./community/README.md) examples and notebooks.
+See [contributing](docs/contributing.md) Check out the [community](./community/README.md) examples and notebooks.